jbottum/t5pat/langchain_markdown20.md

 Similar patterns of code can be observed for the following questions:

-question3: Cause and effect reasoning.\n
+question3: Cause and effect reasoning.
-question4: Analogical reasoning.\n
+question4: Analogical reasoning.
-question5: Deductive reasoning.\n
+question5: Deductive reasoning.
-question6: Inductive reasoning.\n
+question6: Inductive reasoning.
-question7: Counterfactual reasoning.\n
+question7: Counterfactual reasoning.

 Each question represents a different type of reasoning scenario, and the code generates answers for these questions using the local_llm pipeline.
 The resulting answers are then printed to the output.